SCENE 01 / VISUAL EFFECTS COMPOSITING

 What resolution and format can you work with?

-We work with all professional formats from HD through 8K and beyond.
+We work with all pro formats from HD through 8K and beyond.
 Our pipeline handles RAW camera formats, high bit-depth files, and HDR workflows.
-We deliver in whatever format your project requires, from DPX sequences to ProRes masters.
+We deliver in whatever format your project needs, from DPX sequences to ProRes masters.

 Related Services